DalyaLami/DalyaLami/README.md

 <h1 align="center">Hi 👋, I'm Dalya Lami</h1>
 <h3 align="center">A passionate data analyst from Canada</h3>

+I've recently graduated from the UFT Bootcamp for Data Analytics.
+Passionate about harnessing the power of data to derive meaningful insights and drive informed decision-making, I've embarked on a journey to explore the vast landscape of data analytics.While I'm just beginning my professional journey, I've already gained hands-on experience working on various data projects during my time at the bootcamp.
+From cleaning and preprocessing data to performing exploratory data analysis and creating insightful visualizations, I'm eager to apply my skills in real-world scenarios.

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=dalyalami" alt="dalyalami" /></a> </p>

 - 👨‍💻 All of my projects are available at [https://github.com/DalyaLami](https://github.com/DalyaLami)